 Your Dress, Flowers, and Food

-Sorry, buying your dress won't get you a tax deduction… but donating it will!
-"You can donate these items, including leftover flowers or food, to local organizations and deduct them as a charitable contribution," says Greene-Lewis.
-"Just remember: If the value of one single item (like your wedding dress or the total value of the flowers you donated) is more than $5,000, you will need to get an appraisal in writing to include with your tax filing."
+Sorry, buying your dress won't get you a tax deduction...but donating it will!
+"You can donate these items, including leftover flowers or food, to local organizations and deduct them as a charitable contribution," says Lisa Greene-Lewis, a TurboTax tax expert.
+"Just remember: if the value of one single item (like your wedding dress or the total value of the flowers you donated) is more than $5,000, you will need to get an appraisal in writing to include with your tax filing."

 Your Wedding Venue

-"Where you get married may mean the venue payment could be tax deductible," says Greene-Lewis.
-If you chose a nonprofit venue, like a church, state park, or local museum, that deposit could be considered a charitable donation as well.
+"Where you get married may mean the venue payment could be tax-deductible," says Greene-Lewis.
+If you chose a nonprofit venue such as a church, state park, or local museum, that deposit could be considered a charitable donation as well.

 Your Gifts and Favors

-Not only will making donations in your guests' names do some good, it will get you a tax break too!
+Not only will making donations in your guests' names do some good, but it will also get you a tax break, too!
 "If you give any generous donations during and after your wedding planning, make sure to track them all," advises Greene-Lewis.
 A handy way to keep it all organized is TurboTax's ItsDeductible tool and app, which will help you track donations on the go.